jofraley/opsdashboard-widgets-js/bufferMapTool/Readme.md

 see the site for concepts, samples, and references for using the API to create mapping applications.
 * Also checkout this [GitHub Repository](https://github.com/Esri/dashboard-samples) for additional samples

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

 ## Contributing

-I welcome contributions from anyone and everyone.
+Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing

-Copyright 2012-2013 Esri
+Copyright 2012 Esri

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.